wercker/wercker-tests/README.md

           test-rdd-volumes2                                        Test the use of volumes with a RDD
 ```

+Each of the above sequences is followed by a fan-in to the `all-tests-passed` pipeline.

 The following environment variables must be set:
 * `USERNAME` - Any docker Hub username
 * `PASSWORD` - Any docker Hub password